-- Access to CA hardware

-- Management of CA cryptographic hardware

-- CA key generation

-- CA signing key activation

-- CA private key backup
+Access to CA hardware Management of CA cryptographic hardware CA key generation CA signing key activation CA private key backup Certificate revocation and Certificate renewal

 Where multiparty control is required, at least one of the PKI Participants must be an administrator.
 Multiparty control must not be achieved using personnel that serve in the Auditor trusted role.
 CAs must establish, maintain, and enforce control procedures to ensure the segregation of duties based on job responsibility and to ensure that multiple Trusted Persons are required to perform sensitive tasks.